Afnan112/django-blog/README.md

-I'm working on Blog Web App 🔜
+I'm working on Blog Web App  using Django 🔜